rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 Before an application can use RabbitMQ, it has to open a [connection](/connections.html) to a RabbitMQ node.

-To do so in the .NET client, it is necessary to instantiate a <code>ConnectionFactory</code>
-and configure it to use desired hostname, virtual host, and credentials.
+To do so in the .NET client, it is necessary to instantiate a `ConnectionFactory` and configure it to use desired hostname, virtual host, and credentials.
 Then use <code>ConnectionFactory.CreateConnection()</code> to open a connection.

-The following two code snippets connect to a RabbitMQ node on <code>hostName</code>:
+The following two code snippets connect to a RabbitMQ node on `hostName`:

 <pre class="lang-csharp">
 ConnectionFactory factory = new ConnectionFactory();